smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 ## The generic re-design

 Finally, the re-design.
 With _generics_, or _type parameterization_, which the proposed Go generics is more accurately called, we can enforce type-safety for the check and value initializer combination into tests.
-To demonstrate how, here is a re-write of the subtest core-design:
+To demonstrate how, here is a re-write of the subtest core-design.

 ```go
 // The check function type.